baijum/service-binding-documentation/docs/creating-service-bindings/binding-options.md

 ## Transform binding names before projection into application

+This feature is only available for `ServiceBinding` in the `binding.operators.coreos.com` API group.

-Binding names declared through annotations or CSV descriptors are processed before injected into the application according to the following strategy
+Binding names declared through annotations or OLM descriptors are processed before injected into the application according to the following strategy

 - names are upper-cased
 - service resource kind is upper-cased and prepended to the name

 example:
 ```yaml